kvarak/dnd/docs/_Classes/paladin.md

 #### Forceful Strikes
 All base paladin class features that deal radiant damage, instead deal force damage.
 </div>

 ### Arcanist
-When you take this oath, you gain proficiency with Arcana, Religion and on any checks regarding the multiverse and Elder Gods.
+When you take this oath, add *Arcana* to your class skills and gain 1 skill point to spend on this skill.

 ### Sacred Touch
 You can use Banish with Divine Smite by spending only 1 Devotion.
 Used this way it only has effect if the target has 50 hit points or fewer and is a native to a different plane of existence.
 If not, the Devotion is lost.